-- 1.1 This report considers the current position regarding Ice-cream, fast food and cut flower concessions within parks and open spaces. - 1.2 It recommends that the options to extend the current agreements are exercised for all sites, or multiples of sites where contractual extensions are possible. - 1.3 It further recommends that where no option to extend exists, or for newly identified sites, these are offered to the market via a procurement process.
+- 1.1 This report considers the current position regarding Ice-cream, fast food and cut flower concessions within parks and open spaces. - 1.2 It recommends that the options to extend the current agreements are exercised for all sites, or multiples of sites where licence extensions are possible.